Enver Cagri Izgu

-Assistant Professor of Chemistry and Chemical Biology, Rutgers University, New Brunswick
+Associate Professor, Chemistry and Chemical Biology, Rutgers University – New Brunswick, USA

-Full Member of Cancer Pharmacology Program, Cancer Institute of New Jersey
+Member of Cancer Pharmacology Program, Rutgers Cancer Institute

 Advisor: Dr. Jack W. Szostak